TBXark/mail2telegram/README.md

 (Preview)(Summary)(Text)(HTML)

 ```
+### Email Preview

-When the email forwarding notification is sent to Telegram, only the title, sender, recipient, and four buttons are included.
+When the email forwarding notification is sent to Telegram, only the title, sender, recipient, and four buttons are displayed.

-Using `Preview` allows you to directly preview the plain text mode of the email in the bot.
-However, there is a limit of 4096 characters.
-If it exceeds 4096 characters, you can use `TEXT` or `HTML` to view the complete email.
-Below the preview message, there is a `Back` button that can be clicked to close the preview.
+1. `Preview` mode: You can preview the plain text mode of the email directly in the bot, but there is a limit of 4096 characters.

-When you configure `OPENAI_API_KEY`, a `Summary` button will appear so that you can summarize the content of the email.
-Below the summary message, there is a `Back` button that can be clicked to close the summary.
+2. `Summary` mode: When you have configured `OPENAI_API_KEY`, the `Summary` button will appear, allowing you to summarize the content of the email.
+3. `TEXT` mode: Use the web page to view plain text emails, and read emails longer than 4096 characters.

-Using `TEXT`, you can see plain text emails; using `HTML`, you can see rich-text emails.
-However, they may contain certain scripts or other tracking links.
-It is recommended to use rich-text mode only when necessary or when confirming that there are no issues with its source.
+4. `HTML` mode: You can view rich text emails, but they may contain certain scripts or other tracking links.
+It is recommended to use rich text mode only when necessary or when the source is confirmed to be safe.

+### Security and Email Cache
-For security reasons, when exceeding the mail cache retention time (`MAIL_TTL`), links opened by buttons cannot be accessed.
-You can modify environment variables yourself to adjust expiration time.
+1. `MAIL_TTL`: For security reasons, when the email cache retention time exceeds `MAIL_TTL`, the link that the button jumps to cannot be opened.
+You can modify the environment variables to adjust the expiration time.

-This Bot does not support attachments.
-If you need attachment support, you can combine it with my another project [testmail-viewer](https://github.com/TBXark/testmail-viewer) and forward emails to your testmail using `FORWARD_LIST`.
-This way, you can download your attachments using [testmail-viewer](https://github.com/TBXark/testmail-viewer).

-Due to the limitation of Workers, if the email size (especially the attachment size) is too large, it will cause function timeout.
-At this time, Workers will retry multiple times, which may result in receiving multiple notifications and backup emails.
-Moreover, there is a limit on the number of retries.
-Once exceeded, no further retries will be made.
-This may lead to your email being lost.
-Therefore, it is recommended that you fill in your backup email in `FORWARD_LIST`, so that even if your email is lost, you can find it in your backup mailbox.
-If you frequently encounter this problem, you can try enabling Guardian Mode (`GUARDIAN_MODE`), which will record the operations already performed and not execute them again during the next retry.
-This reduces interference from duplicate messages and increases the success rate of workers.
-However, this operation consumes more KV write operations, so it is recommended to enable it when necessary.
+2. Due to Workers restrictions, emails (especially with large attachments) may cause function timeouts and multiple retries, which may result in receiving duplicate notifications.
+It is recommended to add a backup email to the FORWARD_LIST to prevent email loss.
+3. Enabling `GUARDIAN_MODE` can reduce duplicate message interference, improve worker success rate, but will consume more KV write times.
+It is recommended to enable it when necessary.

+### Blacklist and Whitelist
-Regarding the matching rules for black and white lists, taking the white list as an example, first, the `WHITE_LIST` will be read from the environment variable and converted into an array.
-Then, `WHITE_LIST` will be read from KV and converted into an array.
-The two arrays will then be merged to obtain a complete set of white list rules.
+Regarding the matching rules for blacklists and whitelists, taking the whitelist as an example, first, the `WHITE_LIST` will be read from the environment variable and converted into an array.
+Then, the `WHITE_LIST` will be read from KV and converted into an array.
+Finally, the two arrays will be merged to obtain the complete whitelist rules.
 When matching, it will first determine whether the elements in the array are equal to the string to be matched.
-If they are equal, it is considered a successful match; if not equal, the elements in the array will be converted into regular expressions for further matching.
-If there is a successful match with any element in either form (string or regex), it returns success.
-If all elements fail to match, it returns failure.
+If they are equal, the match is successful.
+If they are not equal, the elements in the array will be converted into regular expressions and then matched.
+If the match is successful, it will return success.
+If all elements fail to match, it will return failure.

+To generate a regular JSON array string for the whitelist/blacklist, you can use this small tool, which also includes several demos. [regexs2jsArray](https://codepen.io/tbxark/full/JjxdNEX)

+It is recommended to use a small program to manage the blacklist and whitelist, which can be more convenient to add and delete.
+The existing blacklist and whitelist in the environment variables will soon be deprecated.

+### Email Attachments
+This bot does not support attachments.
+If you need attachment support, you can use my other project [testmail-viewer](https://github.com/TBXark/testmail-viewer) to forward the email to your testmail using `FORWARD_LIST`, so that you can download your attachments using [testmail-viewer](https://github.com/TBXark/testmail-viewer).

 ## License